Running in Hot Weather

 - Drink an ice slushy or slurry before you run.
-A recent study shows that runners were able to run longer in a hot environment after drinking a slushie as opposed to drinking cold water.
+A study conducted in 2010 shows that runners were able to run longer in a hot environment after drinking a slushie as opposed to drinking cold water.
 The effects won't last for the duration of a long run, but it will make the initial part of the run easier by keeping your body cooler for a longer period of time.

-- Another way to pre-cool your body before running is to wear an ice-vest or cooling vest and/or sit in an air-conditioned room before running as discussed in this article on Pre-cooling can boost endurance.
+- Another way to pre-cool your body before running is to wear an ice bandana or cooling vest and/or if possible, sit in an air-conditioned room before running as recommended in this study on Pre-cooling can boost endurance.

 - Use sport drinks or coconut water for hydration to help replace valuable electrolytes that are lost during long runs.
 If you are going to be running more than an hour, these drinks will help you feel less fatigued.
 They also aid recovery after your hot weather run.

 - Run in the shade whenever possible to avoid direct heat from the sun.
-Early morning runs will also present a more comfortable temperature.
+Early morning runs will provide for a more comfortable temperature.